-service are met and is subject to close without prior notice.
+Until the needs of the services are met and is subject to closure without prior notice.

 Essential Job Functions

 - Confers with program manager concerning human resources and work problems.

 - Reviews case records for completeness, consistency, and quality of mental health services provided including application of proper techniques; ensures compliance with state and federal mandates.

 - Discusses problem cases with workers and makes suggestions and recommendations.

 - Trains, instructs, and evaluates workers and makes work assignments.

 - Consults with individual workers to promote staff development and to suggest solutions to problem cases.

 - Effectively communicates program, administrative, and clinical direction to subordinate staff.